mohamed-Decentralized/mohamed-Decentralized/README.md

 ## About Me 😃

-- 🌟 MERN Stack Developer
+- 🌟 BlockChain Developer
 - 🌉 Building the bridge between Web2 and Web3
 - 🔐 Enthusiastic about decentralized technologies
 - 📚 Constantly learning and growing

 ## What I'm Working On 🛠️
 - **Trading & Staking** Developed bespoke trading and staking solutions tailored to meet specific client requirements
-- **Web3 Projects:** Exploring smart contracts, DeFi solutions, and blockchain integrations
+- **Web3 Projects:** Writing smart contracts, DeFi solutions, and blockchain integrations

 ## Get in Touch 📬